tauri-apps/tauri-docs/docs/testing/webdriver/example/setup.md

 ## Adding Tauri to the Cargo Project

-Next, we will add some necessary items to make our Cargo project into a Tauri project.
+Next, we will add necessary items to turn our Cargo project into a Tauri project.
 First, is adding the dependencies to the Cargo Manifest (`Cargo.toml`) so that Cargo knows to pull in our dependencies while building.

 `Cargo.toml`: